 2. Rewards and premier credit cards

 Discourage members from paying with rewards and premier credit cards.
-As you may already know (and if you don’t, check out this post) different types of credit cards cost a merchant different amounts to accept.
+As you may already know, different types of credit cards cost a merchant different amounts to accept.
 Typically cards that offer more points and rewards to the cardholders such as elite miles, corporate cards, etc. are going to be more expensive to a merchant than those that offer few to none, like entry-level or debit cards.

 Accept all types of credit cards.
 Remember a customer who is typically paying with a “high-reward” card is often more likely to spend more or make a bigger purchase.
 This can be of benefit to you if those bigger purchases are on your products or services.